Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 ...
 ```

-Once you generate the SQL script, you can review it and run against your databases in various environments to reload the static data.
+Once you generate the SQL script, you can review it and run it against your databases in various environments to reload the static data.

 ## Generic dictionary tables

-Instead of storing each enumeration in a separate table, it's common within large projects to define some generic dictionary tables that store items and their property values for different types of enumerations in the same tables.
+Instead of storing each enumeration in a separate table, it's common within large projects to define some generic dictionary tables that store the items and their property values for different types of enumerations in the same tables.

 If your database doesn't already have such generic dictionary tables, then Xomega can help you create and configure such tables.
 All you need to do is to right-click on the *Framework* folder of the model project, select *Add > New Item...*, and pick the *Dictionary Object* item template.